 Disease Type Insights

-The ROP segment made the highest contribution in revenue in 2022.
+The ROP segment dominated the market in 2022 with a revenue share of over 37.39%.
 Retinopathy of prematurity (ROP) is the leading cause of preventable infant blindness worldwide.
 Access to care, a need for doctors knowledgeable about ROP, and difficulties with reliable documentation are all barriers to ROP screening and subsequent evaluation and management.
 These challenges are manageable, and digital retinal imaging can help us understand the condition's pathophysiology.

 Technological advancements have enabled the development of new non-mydriatic and mydriatic cameras with larger fields of vision and equipment that can simultaneously use optical coherence tomography (OCT), fluorescein angiography, and OCT angiography.
 Telemedicine programs have used imaging to expand ROP screening to infants in rural areas.